etiennedevaux/planner/README.md

 # 8 Testing

-# 8.1 General Testing
+## 8.1 General Testing

-# 8.2 Responsiveness Testing
+## 8.2 Responsiveness Testing

+The site makes extensive use of Bootstrap to provide responsiveness.
+The CSS also contains media breakpoints that mirror the Bootstrap breakpoints.

-# 8.3 User Story Testing
+## 8.3 User Story Testing

+There are two key user stories:

+* Inexperienced Pilots - who will take a guided, step-by-step, walk through the planning process.

+* Experienced Pilots - who will want to access key services and functions directly, without the need to complete each step.

+### 8.3.1